Side-by-side comparison chart of bridge loan vs HELOC interest rates for homebuyers between properties

 Lender and Market Availability

 Not all lenders offer HELOCs in every state.
 Institutions including Wells Fargo suspended HELOC originations during the 2020–2021 period and have been selective in reintroducing them.
 Regional banks, credit unions, and lenders such as Figure Technologies have expanded HELOC access, but availability varies by market.
-In states with longer foreclosure timelines — where lender collateral recovery risk is higher — HELOC pricing and availability may be less favorable than national averages suggest.
+In states with longer foreclosure timelines, where lender collateral recovery risk is higher, HELOC pricing and availability may be less favorable than national averages suggest.

-If you’re managing multiple properties and considering whether bridge financing or equity-based products better serve your portfolio, exploring how repeat homebuyers can leverage equity for better mortgage terms offers actionable perspective on structuring the transition efficiently.
+If you’re managing multiple properties and considering whether bridge financing or equity-based products better serve your portfolio, exploring how repeat homebuyers can use equity for better mortgage terms offers actionable perspective on structuring the transition efficiently.

 How Should You Choose Between the Bridge Loan vs HELOC Rate for Your Situation?